 All Biology courses (except independent study, research, teaching practicum, and graduate-level courses) will be part of Western’s automatic waitlist system.
-The Biology Department does not actively manage waitlists for 100-level, and most 200-level courses.
-Students who are on a waitlist will be offered seats on a “first in, first out” basis.
-Given the variability of enrollment needs across courses within our department, we reserve the right to manage course waitlists as summarized below.
+Except as noted below, the Biology Department does not actively manage waitlists for 100-level, and most 200-level courses.
+Students who are on a waitlist for such courses will be offered seats on a “first in, first out” basis.
+Given the variability of enrollment needs across upper-division courses within our department, we reserve the right to manage course waitlists as summarized below.
 Application of this policy may change your position on the waitlist without advance notice.
 It is the student’s responsibility to check their position on a course waitlist in order to make timely registration decisions.

 Failed Prerequisite Policy

 The Biology Department enforces Western’s campus-wide prerequisite policy.
 Students who are enrolled in a course but have failed to pass the prerequisite course with a C– or higher will be required to withdraw from the course immediately.
 Students who have failed prerequisites will be notified via email within a week after final grades are posted.

 Most lower-level biology courses are open to all students who have successfully met the prerequisites.
 All 300- and 400-level courses are major-restricted and the restrictions vary widely by course.
 It is important to review the department’s detailed registration information each quarter to fully understand the major restrictions that will be enforced and when it is appropriate to request an instructor override.
 For more information, students should review our Registration tab on our website (cse.wwu.edu/biology/registration).
 In addition, many of our upper-division courses are offered only once per year or once every other year.
 Students should plan ahead in consultation with their advisor if they are interested in taking specific upper-division courses.